blankoworld/makefly/README.md

   * ABOUT_FILENAME: As described, this is the about's filename.
 If you set it to "about" for an example, you have to create a "about.md" file into **special** directory in order to have an about's page.
 If you change it to "toto", so you have to create a *toto.md* file into **special** directory.
   * POSTDIR_NAME: The name you want to be displayed in URL when a user go to post list.
 For an example, if you set it to "myposts": http://makefly.e-mergence.org/myposts/ will display all you posts.
 This is useful for others languages.
   * TAGDIR_NAME: Same behaviour as POSTDIR_NAME, but for tags.
 Change it to "mytags" for an example, and you will have URLs like this: http://makefly.e-mergence.org/mytags/ to display tag list.

+## Publish result to the web

+The result is compatible with all HTML servers.
+In fact you could probably use result with your website provider.
+You just have to upload all files from **pub** directory to your provider's web directory.

+If you launch Makefly on you own server or probably on provider ' server, you should so use **install.sh** which is a bash shell script.
+Just launch it:

+    bash install.sh

+...and it will copy all files to **~/public_html** directory.

+**WARNING**: This will erase all files from *public_html* directory!

+**Note**: You can customize the script to copy files in another directory.
+To do that, just edit *install.sh** script and change this variable:

+    DESTDIR=${HOME}/public_html

+to

+    DESTDIR=/my/personal/website

+Relaunch *install.sh* script to see result.

 ## Translation